ninenines/cowboy/guide/routing.md

 -----------

 After the matching has completed, the resulting bindings can be tested against a set of constraints.
+Constraints are only tested when the binding is defined.
+They run in the order you defined them.
 The match will succeed only if they all succeed.

 They are always given as a two or three elements tuple, where the first element is the name of the binding, the second element is the constraint's